raghus/sorting/README.md

 ## Features

-- Visualize three popular sorting algorithms:
+- Visualize five popular sorting algorithms:
   - **Bubble Sort**: A simple comparison-based algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
   - **Quick Sort**: An efficient, divide-and-conquer sorting algorithm that works by selecting a 'pivot' element and partitioning the array around the pivot.
   - **Merge Sort**: A divide-and-conquer algorithm that divides the input array into two halves, recursively sorts them, and then merges the sorted halves.
+  - **Insertion Sort**: A simple sorting algorithm that builds the final sorted array one item at a time, similar to how you might sort playing cards in your hand.
+  - **Heap Sort**: A comparison-based sorting algorithm that uses a binary heap data structure to build a max-heap and then repeatedly extracts the maximum element.

 - Interactive visualization with:
   - Random array generation (10 distinct numbers between 10 and 99)